 The province had been touting a proposal that would see the settlement cap for minor injuries set at $4,000 in an attempt to bring down skyrocketing insurance premiums.
 That didn’t bode well with many residents, victims’ rights groups and even some MLAs.

-“We’re back at the drawing board,” Finance Minister Pat Nelson told local media yesterday.
+“We’re back at the drawing board,” Finance Minister Pat Nelson told local media recently.
 “We’ve got a lot of work ahead of us this next month.”

 Still, it appears the Tory government is still hoping to implement a cap at some point.